AllanOricil/nrg-nodes/README.md

 # node-red-node

-A very simple lib that aims to ease the creation of node-red nodes using ES6+.
+A very simple lib that aims to ease the creation of node-red nodes using ES6+ features.

 > [!IMPORTANT]
 > This lib does not provide or use typescript types for node-red objects or methods